FahadSAhmed/FahadSAhmed/README.md

-# 👋 Hi, I’m **Fahad S. Ahmed, MD**

-## **Technical Profile**

-I am a physician–scientist specializing in **hematopathology**, **molecular diagnostics**, and **computational oncology**.
-My work focuses on developing **robust, interpretable machine learning pipelines** for biomarker discovery, clinical outcome prediction, and multi-omic integration across hematologic malignancies.
+I am a physician–scientist with training in hematopathology, molecular pathology, and computational oncology.
+My work focuses on developing reproducible machine learning and multi-omic analysis pipelines for biomarker discovery, clinical outcome prediction, and cross-platform dataset harmonization.
+I routinely work with transcriptomic, proteomic, and spatial profiling technologies and build workflows that integrate biological structure with clinically interpretable modeling.

-### 🧠 Technical Focus
-- Statistical learning & ensemble models (RF, GBM, SVM, Cox models, survival ensembles)
-- High-throughput transcriptomics & proteomics (RNA-seq, microarrays, NanoString, GeoMx DSP)
-- Platform-aware normalization and cross-study harmonization (limma, edgeR, sva, batch correction)
-- Clinical data modeling: treatment response, progression-free survival, prognostic signatures
-- Digital pathology (WSI processing, feature extraction, spatial profiling)

-### 🧬 Current Projects
-- Multi-study harmonization pipelines for lymphoid malignancies (NCBI GEO / ArrayExpress)
-- Spatial proteogenomic integration using GeoMx DSP
-- Machine-learning models for risk prediction in DLBCL, MZL, and CLL
-- CLIA-aligned workflows for molecular diagnostics and biomarker validation

-### 🤝 Collaboration Interests
-- Computational hematopathology
-- ML/AI for clinical diagnostics
-- Large-scale multi-omic datasets
-- Translational biomarker discovery

-### 🤝 **Collaboration**
-Open to collaborations in hematologic malignancies, translational pathology and machine learning.

-### 📬 **Contact**
-**fahadshabbirahmed@gmail.com**
+My research interests include computational hematopathology, multi-study data integration, survival modeling, and translational biomarker development in lymphoid malignancies.
+Current projects involve large-scale mining of public datasets (GEO, TCGA), spatial proteogenomic analysis, and development of diagnostic or prognostic signatures applicable to clinical workflows.

+I welcome collaborations involving clinical or biological outcome prediction, computational pathology, and multi-omic integration.
+I primarily work in R and Python, with an emphasis on transparent, well-documented, and reproducible pipelines.
+For inquiries or collaboration opportunities, I can be reached at: fahadshabbirahmed@gmail.com
+.